Ethics | Alcohol and Drug-Free Awareness | HIV/AIDS

 College Station, TX 77843

-For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit U.S. Department of Education’s Office for Civil Rights for the address and phone number of the office that serves your area; or, call 1-800-421-3481.

 In accordance with The Texas A&M University System (A&M System) Regulation, Weapons, 34.06.02, Texas A&M AgriLife (AgriLife) will comply with all applicable federal and state laws, policies, and regulations, relating to carrying handguns on AgriLife property.
 This rule applies to only off-campus facilities.
 For on-campus facilities, employees will follow the Texas A&M University Rule, Carrying Concealed Handguns on Campus, 34.06.02.M1.